 The Bloating Culprits

 There are several causes of intestinal bloating that you can control, however.
-Fatty foods are one of the biggest culprits because fat interrupts the digestion process, hindering your stomach from emptying properly.
+Fatty foods are one of the biggest culprits because fat disrupts digestion and prevents your stomach from emptying properly.
 Reduce the fat from your diet, and you’ll very often eliminate bloating altogether.
 These are some culprits, but only your gastroenterologist can formulate a diagnosis and an effective treatment plan to get you feeling better.

 Carbohydrates also contribute to the excess gas that leads to bloating.
 Reducing or avoiding those foods that continually cause you to feel bloated may be in your best interest, especially when the bloating gets painful or uncomfortable.
 Foods associated with bloating include: